Cruises, Santorini

 Santorini Private Instagram Tour 🤩 5/5 Stars (79 Reviews)

-If you are looking for pictures of white houses, churches with blue domes, and no people – head over to Pyrgos or Megalochori.
-Also, learn how to avoid the crowds in Imerovigli and Oia below.
+If you are looking for white houses, churches with blue domes, and no people – head over to Pyrgos or Megalochori.

-Megalochori is a picturesque village on the island of Santorini, located in the heart of the Cyclades archipelago.
-Within its narrow cobbled streets, visitors will find whitewashed houses with traditional blue doors and shutters, as well as ancient churches topped with white domes.
+Megalochori is a picturesque village on the island of Santorini.
+It has narrow cobbled streets and whitewashed houses with traditional blue doors and shutters.
+You can also find ancient churches topped with white domes.

 The village is situated among vineyards and olive groves, with stunning views of the Aegean Sea.
-Hike up to Pyrgos castle for the best picture opportunities.
+Hike up to Pyrgos Castle for the best view.

 If you wish to see a village on the cliffs with white-washed houses, Imerovigli is your best bet.
 It is a smaller version of Oia.
-From this village, you will have stunning, picturesque views of the Caldera and the Aegean Sea.
+From this village, you will have stunning views of the Caldera and the Aegean Sea.

 The name Imerovigli translates to “day watch,” as it was once a strategic point for spotting approaching pirates.
 You can hike all the way from Thira to Imerovigli – it is an easy hike with lots of pretty views.

 Looking to take a mid-day break from your busy 1 day in Santorini?
 Look no further than the best places for lunch and coffee.
-Santorini is a real treat for all senses, so be prepared for some amazing Greek food on your trip.
+Santorini has some amazing food to offer – sadly it is hard to find.

-Best Restaurants for Lunch in Santorini (off the beaten paths)
+Here are my favorite restaurants for lunch in Santorini (off the beaten paths):

 • Olio in Megalochori